 Before certification, have at least 50 logged dives.

-*All prices are subject to change depending on location and students starting level.
-Please mail me for a final quote.
+*All prices are subject to change depending on location and student starting level.
+Please mail me for a final quote and availability.

 The future of deep tec diving belongs to the CCR (closed circuit rebreather) and the Tec 40 CCR course is where it all starts.
 If you’re interested in technical diving and want to dive a rebreather, the Tec 40 CCR course is your entry into the tec diving realm.
 This first level of training introduces you to Type T CCRs, which can be electronic CCRs (eCCRs) and manual CCRs (mCCRs).
 During the course, you focus on developing the discipline it takes to be a technical diver while learning the details of proper setup, predive checks, dive planning, failure and problem management and teamwork for CCR diving.
 I do all training sessions on the SF2 unit.